 You may think you have nothing worth stealing but that’s not the attitude of most burglars and if you have a laissez-faire approach to home security you’re just asking for any nasty scrote to break in and make their own assessment of what is and isn’t valuable.

 If you do have valuable things in your house it would be foolish in the extreme not to employ some ways to protect your property from burglars and other miscreants.

 You may think that burglar alarms are unnecessary in this modern age; after all how many alarms do you routinely ignore day to day?
-But statistically you’re less likely to fall victim to a burglary if you have a well-fitted and well-maintained burglar alarm.
+But statistically, you’re less likely to fall victim to burglary if you have a well-fitted and well-maintained burglar alarm.

 There are many types of burglar alarms that are best suited to your budget, where you live, what your property is like and what level of response and protection you’re after.

 Bells-Only alarms are the ones we tend to ignore, as they only make a noise alerting those in the vicinity and don’t contact anyone.

 Dialler burglar alarms automatically dial your phone number, most likely a mobile phone or the numbers of nominated friends and family.

 Smart home security systems contact you or your nominated friends and family by using a smartphone or tablet app.